Celtic art: Celtic revival

 narrow boundaries within which it is cradled, and grows more cosmopolitan in spirit with each succeeding generation."
 George Atkinson, writing the foreword to the catalogue of that same exhibit emphasized the society's disapproval of any undue emphasis on Celtic ornament at the expense of good design.
 "Special pleading on behalf of the national traditional ornament is no longer justifiable.”The style had served the nationalist cause as an emblem of a distinct Irish culture, but soon intellectual fashions abandoned Celtic art as nostalgically looking backwards.

 Interlace, which is still seen as a "Celtic" form of decoration—somewhat ignoring its Germanic origins and equally prominent place in Anglo-Saxon and Scandinavian medieval art—has remained a motif in many forms of popular design, especially in Celtic countries, and above all Ireland, where it remains a national style signature.
 In recent decades it has been used worldwide in tattoos, and in various contexts and media in fantasy works with a quasi-Dark Ages setting.
 The Secret of Kells is an animated feature film of 2009 set during the creation of the Book of Kells which makes much use of Insular design.

 By the 1980s a new Celtic Revival had begun, which continues to this day.
 Often this late 20th-century movement is referred to as the Celtic Renaissance.
 By the 1990s the number of new artists, craftsmen, designers and retailers specializing in Celtic jewelry and crafts was rapidly increasing.
 The Celtic Renaissance has been an international phenomenon, with participants no longer confined to just the Old-World Celtic countries.

-June 9 was designated International Day of Celtic Art in 2017 by a groups of contemporary Celtic artists and enthusiasts.
-The day is an occasion for exhibits, promotions, workshops and demonstrations.
+June 9 was designated International Day of Celtic Art in 2017 by a group of contemporary Celtic artists and enthusiasts.
+The day is an occasion for exhibits, promotions, workshops, demonstrations and gatherings.
+From June 6 to 9, 2019 the First International Day of Celtic Art Conference was held in Andover, New York.
+Thirty artists, craftsmen and scholars from Scotland, Ireland and from across the United States and Canada attended.
+The second IDCA Conference was held at The Saint Patrick Centre in Downpatrick, Northern Ireland, from June 8 to 11, 2023.
+Conference organizers will continue the series as a biannual event.